From Degrees to Skills: How Job Requirements Shape Applicant Composition and Fit

 This study examines how job posting language influences who applies for open positions.
 The partnering organization will vary the way educational qualifications are described across three versions of the same job: (1) a posting that requires a bachelor’s degree, (2) a posting that omits any mention of a degree requirement, and (3) a posting that explicitly welcomes candidates with diverse pathways to skills and/or notes that skill assessments may be part of the process.

-Job openings will be advertised as part of the company’s regular hiring process in four occupations: software engineering, sales, office administration, and digital marketing.
+Job openings will be advertised as part of the company’s regular hiring process in four occupations: software engineering, sales, administration, and marketing.
 Applicants will encounter one version of the job posting at random, either through direct outreach or through the company’s career site.
 Application data will then be used to evaluate how the different postings affect the diversity, skills, and backgrounds of the applicant pool.

 Experimental Design Details